 Substantial building works (for example building a conservatory or house)

-If you are building a house or conservatory, noisy activities need to comply with hours laid out by the Council’s Construction Sites Guide [Link to Construction Sites Guide]:
+If you are building a house or conservatory, noisy activities need to comply with the hours within the Council’s Construction Sites Guide:

 - Weekdays 8am to 6pm